DHSS launches interactive statewide flu dashboard

 Flu season officially started October 1

-JEFFERSON CITY, MO – The Missouri Department of Health and Senior Services (DHSS) has published the first Weekly Influenza Surveillance Report of the 2023-2024 flu season.
+JEFFERSON CITY, Mo., Oct.
+13, 2023 (GLOBE NEWSWIRE) -- The Missouri Department of Health and Senior Services (DHSS) has published the first Weekly Influenza Surveillance Report of the 2023-2024 flu season.
 It is available as an interactive online dashboard, launched today.
 The first week of this official flu season, Oct.
 1-7, showed low flu activity with 125 laboratory-confirmed cases of influenza A and B reported statewide.

 The dashboard streamlines the previous weekly flu reports, which DHSS has produced for many years during each official flu season (October through mid-May).
 Using laboratory and outpatient data, the dashboard displays the counties that have reported flu cases each week, the weekly number of cases statewide as compared to the previous four flu seasons, the percentage of hospital emergency department visits that included patients with influenza-like illness (fever and a cough and/or sore throat), and the number of new flu-related hospital admissions by week.
 Data will continue to be updated weekly.